 I think your idea of finding a solid color that matches with the curtain is good.
 I would suggest trying to match the type of material as well.

 Could you use a lace curtain?
 If not, go with a light colour of blue or green, or a print that matches the colours of your shower curtain and towels.
+I would not use the same material unless you love it.

 Here is a picture of the shower curtain next to the window with the current brown curtain.
 The shower curtain stripes are almost more of a blue to blue/gray color.
 Should I try to find a solid color to match the one of the blues in the stripes?
 Or some type of pattern that coordinates with it?
 Since they are so close together should the window curtain be made of the same fabric as the shower curtain?